rebeccawilliams/oldrebeccawilliamssite/content/pages/index.md

       - title: Civic Tech Book Club
         subtitle: Virtual book club with a critical lens on civic technologies
         content: >
-          The group was created in 2015 by Forest Gregg, Rebecca Ackerman, and Rebecca Williams (members of the “civic tech” community) who lived far apart from each other and wanted a space to discuss readings.
+          CTBC was created in 2015 by Forest Gregg, Rebecca Ackerman, and Rebecca Williams (members of the “civic tech” community) who lived far apart from each other and wanted a space to discuss readings.
 Since the pandemic, the virtual group has taken on a new life and meets more